adamrudolf-becube/software-testing-basics/README.md

 According to ISTQB a **test suite** is a *set of test cases* that belong together in some way and are usually executed together.
 Grouping can be any logical rule, like they are testing the same method, and/or they start from the same state of the system (same prerequisites, or same "given"s).
 Test suites have names as well and make tests easier to manage by creating a hierarchical system.
 (Sometimes suites are grouped to bigger suites and so on to form this hieararchical structure.)

 **Example:** for example you have an input field on a html form which by JavaScript does some calculation and updates a number with the result somewhere else in a div.
 The field accepts only zero and positive numbers until 100.
 You write unittests to test with negative number input, -1 (these should give error message), 0 (edge cases), 1, some arbitrary positive numbers and 100 (these should give correct calculation results), 101 and bigger numbers (error message), text inputs, float inputs, huge numbers, and leaving the field empty.
-ALso you check what happens when you change the value from a valid number to another valid number.
+Also you check what happens when you change the value from a valid number to another valid number.
 Is the calculation updated correctly?
 What if you update from valid to invalid or vica versa?
 You can maybe think of some other cases as well.
 These are a lot of simple testcases all testing the same feature, the same inputfield.
 You can group them to a test suite and run them together by one click or command to see the input field works as intended.

 *Nitpicking note*: "test suite" is often pronounced wrong.
 It should be pronounced similar to *sweet* and not like *suit*.
 (Note that "suit" and "suite" are not the same word.)